Alex313031/gn-xp/docs/reference.md

       Lists collected metaresults for the `files` key in the //base/foo:foo target and all of its dependency tree.

-  gn meta out/Debug "//base/foo" --data=files --data=other
+  gn meta out/Debug "//base/foo" --data=files,other
       Lists collected metaresults for the `files` and `other` keys in the
       //base/foo:foo target and all of its dependency tree.